WilsonBillkia/bane/README.md

 The Openstack Ansible Hardening scripts will skip some steps, usually for hardening measures which require operator involvement or a better understanding of the operations and environment.

 For example the iptables firewall is disabled by default because the ports required by the system need to be explained to it.
-Also, based on the environment, it could be that you want to manage your firewall elsewhere, such as within AWS, or whatever your host environment is, in which case you'd just manage that by dovetailing it and commenting on it for future ansible checks required by IT Audit, regulators, etc.
+Also, based on the environment, it could be that you want to manage your firewall elsewhere, such as within AWS, or whatever your host environment is, in which case you'd just manage that by dovetailing it and commenting on it for future ansible checks required by IT Audit, regulators, etc. In this case I've set up an iptables firewall that allows for basic operation.

 Another example is there is no off box logging enabled.
 Again, this needs some configuration based on what your syslogging infra is - if you have one!
 But if you're just a 'mom and pop' and you don't have the resource to setup proper, off box logging (you really should though) then you can just mark these skipped steps, and focus on what little security you'll get from having the logs stored on the node.